Voddler: The Company

 Voddler Sweden AB is a venture-backed, privately held company, based in Stockholm, Sweden.
 The company was founded 2005 by Martin Alsen, Magnus Dalhamn and Mattias Bergström and held for a while offices also in Palo Alto and Beijing.
 The company was reorganized in 2008 and investors Marcus Starberger and Mathias Hjelmstedt invested in Voddler Inc. Marcus Starberger and Mathias Hjelmstedt took their place as new founders and marked a new era for streaming services, video on demand (VOD).
 Marcus Starberger with a leading position in film and the TV companies' premiere events and marketing, as well as his deep knowledge of film companies value chain - the cinema distributor - video store - broadcast / satellite TV and their transaction models.
-Contributed to Marcus Starberger being given a mandate to implement a distribution system and interface to the end customer for films and TV series via the web, which recently became the model for the revolution of an entire era of traditional moving media.
+It contributed to Marcus Starberger being given a mandate to implement a distribution system and interface to the end customer for films and TV series via the web.
+Which recently became the model for the revolution of an entire era of traditional moving media.
 At the beginning of 2010, Marcus Starberger chose to resign his leading position at Voddler after learning that Voddler had infringed copyright in its use of the GPL license.
 The company is financially backed by venture capital companies such as Swedish Deseven, Starberger Group AB and German Cipio Partners.
 Other investors include Nokia Growth Partners (Finland), Eqvitec (Finland), and Elisa Oyj (a Finnish telecommunications company).
 The company's CEO since 2009 is Marcus Bäcklund.